 Likewise, amphibians are very good indicators of aquatic ecosystems health, including farmed aquatic animals.
 Over the past decade, amphibian populations have been affected by the emerging infectious disease chytridiomycosis, causing mass mortality and significant population declines worldwide.
 Chytridiomycosis results from a sustained cutaneous infection by the fungus Batrachochytrium dendrobatidis, and listed wildlife disease.

 Many of the chapters of the OIE Terrestrial animal health code and the Aquatic animal health code deal with wildlife (in part or entirely).
 The standards are developed through a standard setting process that is transparent and based on sound science.
 Any proposed changes to the stancards are presented to the World Assembly of Delegates during the General Session in order to be discussed and validated.

 Founded in 1994, the Working Group on wildlife informs and advises WOAH on all health problems relating to wild animals, whether in the wild or in captivity.
 It prepares recommendations and oversees numerous scientific publications on the surveillance and control of the most important specific wildlife diseases.
 The Working Group comprises world-leading scientific experts in their subject areas.
 Reports of its meetings are published online.

-OIE listed diseases affecting wildlife are reported thorough the World Animal Health Information System (WAHIS).
-In adddition, wild animal diseases that are not OIE-listed are reported thorugh the WAHIS-Wild.
+WOAH listed diseases affecting wildlife are reported thorough the World Animal Health Information System (WAHIS).
+In adddition, wild animal diseases that are not WOAH-listed are reported through WAHIS-Wild, relaunched in September 2023.